ClarytyLLC/docs/src/docs/cognitive-technology/jobs/README.md

 ### Remove TDO Content

-You can remove only the content associated with a TDO, while keeping the TDO and asset metadata, by making a request to the `cleanupTDO` mutation with the TDO `id`.
+You can remove only the content associated with a TDO, while keeping the TDO and asset metadata, by requesting to the `cleanupTDO` mutation with the TDO `id`.
 You can specify the types of data you want to delete in the `options` parameter:

 * `storage`: Deletes the TDO's assets from storage, including the engine results.
 The asset metadata will remain until the TDO or container is deleted.
 * `searchIndex`: Deletes all search index data.
 The TDO and its assets will no longer be accessible through search.